-IFRS 15 Revenue from Contracts with customers: IFRS 15 establishes a comprehensive framework for determining whether, how much and when revenue is recognised.
+3.15.1.1 IFRS 15 Revenue from Contracts with customers

+IFRS 15 establishes a comprehensive framework for determining whether, how much and when revenue is recognised.
 It replaces existing revenue recognition guidance, including IAS 18 Revenue, IAS 11 Construction Contracts and IFRIC 13 Customer Loyalty Programmes.

-IFRS 9 and IFRS 15 are effective for annual reporting periods beginning on or after 1 January 2018, with early adoption permitted.
-Both standards have been adopted by the EU.
-The Bank is assessing the potential impact on its financial statements resulting from the application of IFRS 9 and IFRS 15.
-To date, management have not identified any substantial impact on the Bank arising from the adoption of these updated IFRSs.
+IFRS 15 is effective for annual reporting periods beginning on or after 1 January 2018, with early adoption permitted.
+Such standards has been adopted by the EU.
+Management has not identified any material impact on the Bank arising from the adoption of this IFRS.